-Bank of America Premium Rewards
+Bank of America® Premium Rewards® Credit Card

-For nontravel-related expenditures, travelers earn 1.5 points on every dollar spent.
-This still gives cardholders significant bonus points to enhance, supplement or extend their trips overseas.
+For non-travel-related expenditures, travelers earn 1.5 points on every dollar spent.
+This still gives cardholders significant bonus points to enhance, supplement, or extend their trips overseas.

-If cardholders spend $3,000 within the first 90 days of holding the card, they are eligible for 50,000 bonus points which equates to a $500 value.
+If cardholders spend $3,000 within the first 90 days of holding the card, they’re eligible for 50,000 bonus points, which equates to a $500 value.

-Cash back can also be applied to purchases at the BOA travel center or to gift cards.
+Cash back can also be applied to purchases at the BOA travel center or gift cards.
 Liability protection and mobile applications are available for this credit option.

-Key benefits of BOA Premium Rewards:
+Key Benefits of BOA Premium Rewards: